Our mentors commit to the programme for nine-twelve months. You’ll meet with your matched child every week (weekends or after school) for 2-4 hours.

 Your interview will be with two Chance UK staff members.
 You’ll be asked about the mentor training content and given some scenario-based questions.

 You’ll also be asked to share details about your life, childhood, family background, significant moments in your life and more.
 We want to get a really good sense of your personal character and skills so that we are able to match you with the most appropriate child.

 Once you’ve completed your interview and we’ve received your DBS certificate and two professional references, our staff team will collectively decide whether to formally accept you as a mentor.

 A senior member of staff will explain to you why the team came to that decision.
 If you’d like a formal letter outlining this, we’d be happy to do this for you too.

-Yes of course!
+Yes, of course!
 If you are planning on taking any extended holidays of more than 3 weeks at any one time during the mentoring year, this may not be the right time for you to mentor a child.
 But normal holiday breaks are fine.

 All your sessions will be booked via the child’s parent/carer.
 You will collect the child from them (or another agreed safe adult) at their home.
 This is the only contact you’re likely to have with the child’s family.